thunderquack/bundestag_gesetze/f/flugelekausbv_2013/index.md

 *    *
-    *   10.2 Freigabeberechtigtes Personal –
+    *   10.2 Freigabeberechtigtes Personal Instandhaltung
-        Instandhaltung

     *   2

-    *   Abschnitt A: 2a, 2c, 2j, 5a, 7d
+    *   Abschnitt A: 2a, 2c, 2j, 5a, 7e

     *   Lernfeld 4, Lernfeld 12

 *    *
-    *   10.3 Genehmigter
+    *   10.3 Genehmigte Instandhaltungsorganisationen
-        Instandhaltungsbetrieb

     *   2